Kinka (XNK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kinka Historical Price

-According to the latest data gathered on Kinka live price page, the current price of Kinka is 3,239.17USD.
-The circulating supply of Kinka(XNK) is 482.00 XNK , giving it a market capitalization of $1.56M.
+According to the latest data gathered on Kinka live price page, the current price of Kinka is 3,333.47USD.
+The circulating supply of Kinka(XNK) is 482.00 XNK , giving it a market capitalization of $1.61M.

 The Kinka Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XNK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.